 Trends for most farm types are subject to annual sample variations, as a small number of farms join and leave the survey each year.
-Between 2009/10 and 2010/11 25 farms left and 28 new farms entered the survey, table 1 below provides a breakdown of the entrants and leavers to the sample by farm type.
+Between 2015-16 and 2016-17, 31 farms left and 20 new farms entered the survey.
 In addition, the characteristics of farms which remain within the sample can change between sample years, e.g. a mixed farm type may increase investment in livestock; such a change in the characteristics of the farm may result in a change to the classification of the farm type, e.g. to cattle and sheep rather than mixed.